dhp252/CenterFace/README.md

     For simple installation, follow https://github.com/dhp252/CenterFace
     instruction.
-    !NOTICE: This function should not be used in real application or for speed benchmark because the `centerface` instance will be initilaize every call.
+    !NOTICE: This function should not be used in real application or for speed benchmark because the `centerface` instance will be initialize every call.

     Example:
     >>> lena = cv2.imread('...')